Coalbed methane extraction: Areas with CBM extraction

-Tens of thousands of methane wells have been drilled, and extensive support facilities such as roads, pipelines, and compressors have been installed for CBM extraction in the Powder River Basin of northeast Wyoming and southeast Montana and now in India at West Bengal- Ranigunj, Panagarh etc. Seven percent of the natural gas (methane) currently produced in the United States comes from CBM extraction.
+Tens of thousands of methane wells have been drilled, and extensive support facilities such as roads, pipelines, and compressors have been installed for CBM extraction in the Powder River Basin of northeast Wyoming and southeast Montana and now in India at West Bengal- Ranigunj, Panagarh, etc. Seven percent of the natural gas (methane) currently produced in the United States comes from CBM extraction.
 Methane from coalbed reservoirs can be recovered economically, but disposal of water is an environmental concern.

 There are also sites in Central Scotland at Letham Moss.

 Most gas in coal is stored on the internal surfaces of organic matter.
 Because of its large internal surface area, coal stores 6 to 7 times more gas than the equivalent rock volume of a conventional gas reservoir.
 Gas content generally increases with coal rank, with depth of burial of the coal bed, and with reservoir pressure.
-Fractures, or cleats, within coal beds are usually filled with water.
+Fractures, or cleats, within coal beds, are usually filled with water.
 Deeper coal beds contain less water, but that water is more saline.
 Removing water from the coal bed reduces pressure and releases methane.
 Large amounts of water, sometimes saline brine, are produced from coalbed methane wells.
 The greatest water volumes are produced during the early stages of production.
 Environmentally acceptable disposal of brine is a major cost factor for economic methane production.
-Fresh water may be discharged on the surface, but brine is usually injected into rock at a depth where the salinity of the injected brine is less than connate fluids of the host rock.
+Fresh water may be discharged on the surface, but the brine is usually injected into the rock at a depth where the salinity of the injected brine is less than the connate fluids of the host rock.
 Evaporation of water for recovery of potentially salable solid residues might be feasible in regions having high evaporation rates.

 Measuring the gas content of coal

 Coal bed gas content measurements are commonly used in mine safety as well as coal bed methane resource assessment and recovery applications.
-Gas content determination techniques generally fall into two categories: (1) direct methods which actually measure the volume of methane released from a coal sample sealed into a desorption canister and (2) indirect methods based on empirical correlations, or laboratory derived sorption isotherm methane storage capacity data.
-Laboratory sorption isotherms provide information about the storage capacity of a coal sampleif these are measured under geological realistic pressure and temperature conditions.
-Thus, the maximum gas content which can be expected for methane recovery can be assessed from such laboratory isotherm measurements.
+Gas content determination techniques generally fall into two categories: (1) direct methods which measure the volume of methane released from a coal sample sealed into a desorption canister and (2) indirect methods based on empirical correlations, or laboratory-derived sorption isotherm methane storage capacity data.
+Laboratory sorption isotherms provide information about the storage capacity of a coal sample if these are measured under geological realistic pressure and temperature conditions.
+Thus, the maximum gas content that can be expected for methane recovery can be assessed from such laboratory isotherm measurements.

-The total gas content by the indirect methods is based on the empirical formula given by Meinser and Kim.
-The quantity of gas is determined by Meisner and Kim formula with using the moisture content, volatile content, volume of methane adsorbed on wet coal, fixed carbon, thickness of coal and temperature.
+The total gas content by the indirect methods is based on the empirical formula given by Meisner and Kim.
+The quantity of gas is determined by the Meisner and Kim formula using the moisture content, volatile content, the volume of methane adsorbed on wet coal, fixed carbon, thickness of coal, and temperature.

-Meinser (1984) observed that the amount of methane gas (VCH4) is related to volatile matter (daf).
+Meisner (1984) observed that the amount of methane gas (VCH4) is related to volatile matter (daf).